 The Texas A&M University System has selected the InCommon Two-factor Authentication program with Duo Security to provide two-factor authentication to Service Providers needing enhanced security.
 Duo's Two-factor Authentication is a cloud-based second-factor authentication with no software to install and no server to set up.
 Duo has patented technology and drop-in integrations to enable IT customers to easily integrate Duo into an existing application login workflow.
 The Duo model primarily relies on smartphones to be the device in the user's possession.
 Most users will like the ease and convenience of using phones to verify their identity.

 Each Texas A&M System Member manages their own Duo instance.
-Texas A&M IT's Identity and Access Management Team has been designated as the Registration Authority Office for this service and is responsible for overseeing the TAMU (02) Two-factor Authentication Service.
+The Division of IT's Identity and Access Management Team has been designated as the Registration Authority Office for this service and is responsible for overseeing the TAMU (02) Two-factor Authentication Service.
 The documentation on this website pertains solely to the TAMU (02) Duo offering.